-Sub-Account Inception Date: November 22, 1996

-Underlying fund Inception Date: May 17, 2004 ¥See important notes.
+Sub-Account Inception Date: May 2, 2003 Underlying fund Inception Date: May 5, 2003 ¥See important notes.

-\\The performance data presented represents past performance.
-Past performance is no guarantee of future results and current performance may be lower or higher than the performance quoted.
+The performance data presented represents past performance.
+Past performance is no guarantee of future performance is no guarantee of tuture results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle conective trust of other investment venice in which the sub-account invests.
-These charges, if included, would otherwise reduce the total return for a participant's account.
+Performance does not reflect any applicable contract-level or certain participant-level charges or any certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account investment vernice charges, if included, would otherwise reduce the total return for a participant's account.
 Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.

-Performance data for a sub-account for any period prior to the date introduced is shown in bold and is hypothetical based on the performance of the underlying fund.
+Performance data for a sub-account for any period prior to the date introduced is shown in bold and is hypothetical based on the performance of the underlying fund

 The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
-John Hancock and its affiliates provide advisory and/or subadvisory services for the underlying fund.
-For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER).
+John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
+For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER)

-The Index is Russell 1000 Value.
-146
+The Index is Russell 3000.153

-The peer group is Large Value.p14
+The peer group is Large Growth.^{p13}

-Principal risks include:large cap; merger and replacement transition; risk of increase expenses; derivatives; foreign securities; U.S. government derivatives, oriegii securities, d.s. governmen obligations; socially conscious; industry and sector investing; cash drag; fixed-income securities; restricted/illiquid securities; other; equity securities; financials sector; hedging strategies; ETF; market/market volatility; repurchase agreements; preferred stocks; not FDIC insured; management; convertible securities; value investing; credit and counterparty and loss of money.
+Principal risks include:foreign securities; merger and replacement transition; risk of increase expenses; fixed-income securities; convertible securities; socially conscious; market/market solatility; large cap; ETF; restricted/illiquid securities; cash drag; equity securities; hedging strategies; credit and counterparty; management; derivatives; industry and sector investing; other, financials sector; not FDIC insured; repurchase agreements; U.S. government obligations; small cap; preferred stocks; mid-cap and loss of money.
 For more details, see Risk Disclosures section of this booklet.